About the Course

 - You can try out the course for up to two weeks after commencement as a normal student before converting to Signature Track to obtain a Verified Certificate.

 - If you miss the two week window to enrol as a Verified Certificate student, then change your mind, you will have to re-enrol the following semester.

-- The course may be taken by anyone free-of-charge to earn a Statement of Accomplishment or Statement of Accomplishment with Distinction.
+- The course may be taken by anyone free-of-charge to earn a Statement of Accomplishment.

 - Those not currently matriculated NTU students and who may wish to transfer credit for the course when they subsequently enrol at NTU must take the Signature Track for which a fee of USD49 is payable to Coursera which will issue the Verified Certificate.

 - Matriculated full-time NTU undergraduate students will be able to sign-up for the Signature Track without paying a fee and be able to transfer the credits earned if they passed the course.